stephenajulu/julzinsight.co/content/contact.md

       - input_type: checkbox
         name: newsletter
         label: >-
-          I also join Julz Insight's newsletter for insights, offers, resources and more.
+          I also join Julz Insight's newsletter for insights, offers, resources, and more.
     submit_label: Send Message
 seo:
   title: Contact Us - Julz Insight | Illuminating Possibilities Through Tech and Innovation
-  description:  At Julz Insight, we are dedicated to building impactful tech products and solutions that drive innovation and success to forward-thinking companies and brands.
+  description:  Welcome to Julz Insight.
+Where visionary tech meets modular infrastructure.
+Empowering founders and enterprises to scale with clarity, speed, and zero friction.
+From open-source systems to automation-ready ventures, we build the backbone your business deserves.
 Whether you have a question, need support, or want to discuss a potential project, we are here to help.
 Get in touch with us through any of the following methods.
   extra:
     - name: 'og:type'
       value: website